voucherifyio/voucherify-openapi/docs/guides/development/Fraud-Prevention-Mechanisms.md

 ### Own protective layers

+Add your own protective layers on top of what Voucherify has to offer.

 One way of preventing fraud can be achieved by setting thresholds for failed code redemption attempts, you can automatically lock or temporarily suspend the user after a certain number of unsuccessful tries.
 This simple yet effective strategy helps safeguard against brute force attacks.

 ### External services

+Leveraging third-party platforms, advanced artificial intelligence, and specialized tools is crucial for a robust fraud prevention strategy.
+These technologies provide enhanced security measures, real-time threat detection, and proactive risk management, ensuring organizations stay ahead in safeguarding against evolving fraudulent activities.

 1. [Sift](https://www.sift.com) - provides a real-time machine-learning platform for online fraud prevention.
 Ift offer APIs that allow you to add fraud detection to your applications.
 It can learn and predict fraudulent behavior based on past transactions.